The-Strategy-Unit/nhp_elicitation_tool/inst/app/home_text_disabled.md

-# Phase 1 has finished
+# Round 1 has finished

 Thank you so much for your participation in this exercise.
 Round 1 of the exercise is now closed.